 - Yoriko in Da Capo at first has great trouble interacting with people and, of course, always seems close to tears.
 Oddly enough, having rocks thrown at her apparently didn't bother her in the slightest.

-- Kotomi in CLANNAD is more or less exempt from Tomoya's normal teasing due to her reaction of starting to tear up and ask if someone is a bully when feeling at all threatened.
+- Kotomi is more or less exempt from Tomoya's normal teasing due to her reaction of starting to tear up and ask if someone is a bully when feeling at all threatened.
 Naturally, learning to deal with Kyou takes her a little while.

 - Danganronpa 2: Goodbye Despair has Mikan Tsumiki, who is so timid and insecure she can barely hold a conversation without bursting into tears or having a meltdown.
 This is Played for Drama, as Mikan has been so heavily bullied throughout her life that she instantly suspects anyone she talks to wants to abuse her and will willingly degrade herself so someone will pay her attention, even if it's negative.
 This makes it all the more shocking when she's the killer of Chapter Three, and a double-murderer who's in love with Monokuma/Junko at that.